 - 2 cups (8 ounces) shredded part-skim mozzarella cheese

 - Preheat oven to 350°.
-In a small bowl, mix the first seven ingredients.
+Mix first seven ingredients.

 - Spread 1/2 cup pasta sauce into a greased 13x9-in. baking dish.
 Layer with three lasagna noodles, 3/4 cup ricotta mixture, 1 cup spinach, 1/2 cup mozzarella cheese and 2/3 cup sauce.
 Repeat layers twice.
 Sprinkle with remaining mozzarella cheese.

 Bake, covered, 35 minutes.
-Uncover; bake 10-15 minutes longer or until cheese is melted.
+Uncover; bake until heated through and cheese is melted, 10-15 minutes.
 Let stand 5 minutes before serving.